FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 +-----------------------+----------+------------------------------------------------+
 | `contraction_coeff`   | Float    | Optional contraction coefficient               |
 +-----------------------+----------+------------------------------------------------+

+For more information on weirs, see the **Storm Drain Guidelines** for `Weirs <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#weirs>`_ .

 .. caution::
    Weirs are typically not used in FLO-2D storm drain systems.
 If one appears in an `.inp` file, confirm its purpose.
 May need to be removed if inherited from surface modeling software.